billdueber/robotlibrarian/_posts/2014-10-02-schemaless-solr-with-dynamicfield-and-copyfield.md

 I find this intruguing, but it's not what I'm after right now.

-The problem I'm in the first stages of addressing is that my `schema.xml` is huge mess -- very little consistency, no naming conventions dictating what's stored/indexed, etc. It grew "ogranically" (which is what people say when they mean they were lazy and sloppy) and needs a full-on reorganization.
+The problem I'm in the first stages of addressing is that my `schema.xml` is huge mess -- very little consistency, no naming conventions dictating what's stored/indexed, etc. It grew "ogranically" (which is what I say when I mean I've been lazy and sloppy) and needs a full-on reorganization.

-The way people tend to address this is with strict naming conventions (possibly using [dynamicField](https://cwiki.apache.org/confluence/display/solr/Dynamic+Fields)s) and judicious use of [copyField](https://cwiki.apache.org/confluence/display/solr/Copying+Fields() directives.
+The way people tend to address this is with strict naming conventions (possibly using [dynamicField](https://cwiki.apache.org/confluence/display/solr/Dynamic+Fields) ) and judicious use of [copyField](https://cwiki.apache.org/confluence/display/solr/Copying+Fields) directives.
 The [Project Hydra](http://projecthydra.org/) folks have [a nice, straightforward system](https://github.com/projecthydra/hydra/wiki/Solr-Schema) for how they set up dynamic fields.

 ## Indexed XOR Stored?